Mark-Smith-Tealing/Python-Course/README.md

 # Python-Course

-These are the materials for Introduction to Python, an online Python course that I taught online 2021-2022 to children aged 8-13.
+These are the materials for 'Introduction to Python', an online Python course that I created and taught from 2021 and continue to teach throught early 2022 to children aged 8-13.
 Here is an outline of the course:

 - Lesson 1 – Getting Started: Introduction and Arithmetic Operators
 - Lesson 2 – Types and Variables